npm/npm/doc/future-ideas/folders.md

 Files are created with 0666 and folders with 0777, so that they can be modified by any user.

-`root/cache` Cache folder
+* `root/cache` Cache folder
-`root/cache/foo/cache.json` Expirable cache of registry/foo json data `root/cache/foo/1.2.3/package` Pristine copy of foo package contents `root/cache/foo/1.2.3/package.tgz` tarball of foo@1.2.3
+* `root/cache/foo/cache.json` Expirable cache of registry/foo json data
+* `root/cache/foo/1.2.3/package` Pristine copy of foo package contents
+* `root/cache/foo/1.2.3/package.tgz` tarball of foo@1.2.3

 ### Package folders

 In the npm root folder, package contents are unpacked, built, and then moved into the desired location.

-The default npm root folder is `/usr/local/lib/npm`.

-TODO: What should the root folder be on windows?

-`root/packages/foo/1.2.3` Metadata and contents of foo@1.2.3
+* `root/packages/foo/1.2.3` Metadata and contents of foo@1.2.3
-`root/packages/foo/1.2.3/package` Build location of foo@1.2.3
+* `root/packages/foo/1.2.3/package` Build location of foo@1.2.3
-`root/packages/foo/1.2.3/node_modules` Links to (or, on windows, copies of) dependencies of foo@1.2.3 `root/packages/foo/1.2.3/metadata.json` Metadata about the foo package.
+* `root/packages/foo/1.2.3/node_modules` Links to (or, on windows, copies of) dependencies of foo@1.2.3
+* `root/packages/foo/1.2.3/metadata.json` Metadata about the foo package.

 ### Installation in `node_modules` Folders